Braess' Paradoxes in Coupled Power and Transportation Systems: Occurrence of Braess' Paradoxes

-In this subsection, we show the occurrences of type P-T and P-C \mh{BP}s with certain model parameters (see Figure \ref{fig:phi_t_bar_f}).
-The high-level idea of why type P-T BP occurs is \emph{increasing line capacity can result in LMP changes that incentivizes traffic flows that worsen traffic congestion.} In fact, we can express the partial derivative of $\Phi_\mathrm{T}$ with respect to $\bar f_3$ in terms of changes in price differences as follows:
+We show the occurrences of type P-T and P-C \mh{BP}s (see Fig.~\ref{fig:phi_t_bar_f}).
+The high-level idea of why type P-T BP occurs is \emph{increasing line capacity can result in LMP changes that incentivizes traffic flows that worsen traffic congestion.} We have